 Standard DoseOne tablet once daily with food.
 Each tablet contains 400 mg of sofosbuvir, 100 mg of velpatasvir, and 100 mg of voxilaprevir.

-Take missed dose as soon as possible, unless it is closer to the time of your next dose.
+Take missed dose as soon as possible unless it is less than 12 hours until your next dose.
 Do not double up on your next dose.

 AWP$29,904 / month

 Vosevi is very well tolerated with minimal side effects.
 In fact, in clinical trials, very few people—0.2%—discontinued treatment due to side effects.
 The most commonly reported side effects are headache, fatigue, diarrhea, and nausea.
 Asthenia (weakness), insomnia, rash, and depression have also been reported, but in less than 10% of people.
 All adverse events are generally mild to moderate in severity and similar between people with and without compensated cirrhosis.
 There are no significant lab abnormalities of concern.
 Vosevi has not been studied in pregnant women or nursing mothers, so its impact on fetal development or nursing babies is unknown.